Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 >In modern cities like Azulihrun, immigrants Felidae from the desert and forest alike serves as great fighters and explorers.
 Some are roaming traders or industrious small businesses living harmoniously among their long-time human neighbors.

 >[!pf2rule]- Halfling - Joyful Shepherds of the Wasted North
->As creations of the Great Spirits Halora the Brewer and Phaedras the Shepherd, halflings is an optimistic folk who find joy in life's simplest pleasure - a hearty feast, a rousing tale, an untrodden path.
+>As creations of the Great Spirits Halora the Jubilant and Phaedras the Dawn Shepherd, halflings is an optimistic folk who find joy in life's simplest pleasure - a hearty feast, a rousing tale, an untrodden path.
 Their innate wanderlust drives them to roam distant vistas collecting exotic ingredients, experiences, and stories to enrich their legendary homebrews upon returning.
 >
 >Hailing from the northern realms of Valcour and Caelindor, traditional halfling communities thrived as idyllic agricultural villages surrounding breweries, inns, and cozy tavernsteads.
 Halflings possess a remarkable spiritual affinity, passing down humble "stovetop" magics woven into their brewing and cooking rituals to commune seamlessly with local nature spirits.
 >
 >However, the creep of the Mana Wastes caused by the magical warfares has decimated their homelands, uprooting halfling villages into nomadic diaspora or migrate into cities like Azulihrun.
 Within these nomadic tribes rose fierce halfling rangers and fighter.
 Despite all plights, halflings continue life's humble celebrations wherever their roads may roam.

 >[!pf2rule]- Kobold - Dragonkin Archivists of the Lush Caverns
->Forged by Caelithra and Laramesis from the sorrow of the lost dragon lineage, kobolds are the cunning, proud dragonkin native to Erythea's Northern mountains and isles.
-More than mere delvers of caverns, they are masterful underground gardeners cultivating rare fungi and bioluminescent flora in magnificent subterranean realms.
+>Forged by Caelithra the Primodial Serpen and Laramesis the Twin-faced Messenger from the sorrow of the lost dragon lineage, kobolds are the cunning, proud dragonkin native to Erythea's Northern mountains and isles.
+More than mere delvers of caverns, they are masterful underground gardeners cultivating rare fungi and bioluminescent flora in their magnificent cavern homes.
 Inheritors of draconic fire magics, their souls burn with Caelithra's blazing might.
 >
->Yet kobolds are also natural historians, with venerable elders as living libraries safeguarding primordial lore through oral traditions.
-Their culture treasures the excavation and preservation of relics from the first-age civilizations as a sacred duty.
-Central to their way of life are the mystic bonds kobolds forge with beast companions from a young age through prehistoric rituals, each clan specializing in different animal kinships.
+>Many kobolds are also natural historians, with elders as living libraries safeguarding lore through oral traditions.
+Their culture treasures the excavation and preservation of history and relics from the first-age civilizations as a sacred duty.
+For some kobold tribes, central to their way of life are the mystic bonds kobolds forge with a beast companions at an young age through prehistoric rituals, each clan specializing in different animal kinships.
 >
 >With the Arcane Revolution's rise and Cerulium's proliferation, many kobold scholars seized the chance to travel far to unearth knowledge from bygone eras.
-Many was drawn to cultural capitals like Azulihrun, where their mastery over fire powered arcane forges and factories, scholars became archivists and researchers, and the beast-bonded kin roamed as rangers and handlers.
-Favoring cavernous dwellings, kobolds transformed abandoned underground spaces into lush greenhouse communities - an intermingling of their ancestral ways with the urban life.
+Many was drawn to cultural capitals like Azulihrun, where their mastery over fire powered arcane forges and factories, scholars became archivists and researchers, and the beast-bonded kobolds roamed as rangers and handlers.
+Still favoring cavernous dwellings, kobolds transformed abandoned underground spaces into lush greenhouse communities - an intermingling of their ancestral ways with the urban life.

 >[!pf2rule]- Lizardfolk - Desert Walkers
 > Lizardfolks are native to the Nebet Desert, savage fighters and cunning trader forged by Thothmer the Scribe and Laramesis the Traveler.